If you’re looking for coding for kids’ classes, games, toys, and apps to help children learn to code, you’ll find

 Developing programming and coding skills fall within the broader term called computational literacy (CS), meaning “solving problems, designing systems, and understanding human behavior, by drawing on the concepts fundamental to computer science.”
 CS is understanding how to solve human problems using computers.

-40+ Coding Classes, Websites, Games, and Apps for Kids
+Coding for Kids: Classes, Websites, Games, and Apps

 Whether or not your child is a preschooler or a high school student, there are plenty of coding class, games, toys, and app options to introduce and develop your child’s coding knowledge.

 Most of the coding games and coding apps aren’t actually coding but an introduction to the logical thinking involved in coding.
 However, the websites and classes teach actual coding skills, even if it’s visual or block coding.